The idea of the game

 Did you know…

-Ogoola Karuta is based on a Japanese poetry game from the 1600s.
+Ogoola Karuta is based on a Japanese poetry game (Japanese card game) from the 1600s.
 If you flip the English (or Swedish) cards you can also play the original Japanese version!
 The unique backside shows the true Japanese images and texts from Tamura Shogundo in Kyoto.
 These Japanese poems are from the years 626-974.

 Ogoola Poetry Game contains two kinds of cards – Reading cards and Playing cards.